 - La Giralda Tower and Cathedral of St. Mary

 - Plaza de España — Take a walk through here and then through Maria Luisa Park.
 They are right next to each other.

 - Parque María Luisa — One of my favorite things to do in Sevilla is take a walk through this park.
-They stragegically placed water features around the park so that no matter where you are, you can always here a water fountain.
+They strategically placed water features around the park so that no matter where you are, you can always hear a water fountain.
 Fabulous!

-- Torre Del Orro — DO NOT do the musuem inside, it is a waste of time.
+- Torre Del Orro — DO NOT do the museum inside, it is a waste of time.
 Just walk by it and have a beer at a “kiosko” nearby.